aagiss/DSND_dogbreed/README.md

 True:Finnish_spitz Predicted:Icelandic_sheepdog Count:3
 True:Lowchen Predicted:Havanese Count:3
 </pre>
-Manual inspection of images of these breeds show that is is hard even for humans to make a distinction from an image.
+Manual inspection of images of these breeds show that it is hard even for humans to make a distinction from an image.